nla-group/classix/README.md

 use .explain(ind1) or .explain(ind1, ind2) with indices of the data points.
 ```

 In the above table, *Group* denotes the group label, *NrPts* denotes the number of data points in the group, *Cluster* is the cluster label assigned to the group, and the final column shows the normalized *Coordinates* of the starting point.
-In order to explain the cluster assignment of a particular data point, we provide its index to the explain method:
+In order to explain the cluster assignment of a particular data point, simply provide its index to the explain method:

 ```Python
 clx.explain(0, plot=True)